-Friends of Refugees’ physical offices are closed, our programs’ regular group activities, classes, and open hours are suspended, while our staff is working remotely.
-At the same time, we are seeking to remain accessible and approachable to our community in appropriate ways.
-Our initial response is to remain committed to the families we serve and our nearly 70 part-time and full-time employees:
+Friends of Refugees’ physical offices are beginning to re-open and our programs are making plans to re-open safely.
+We remain committed to the families we serve and our nearly 70 part-time and full-time employees:

 - We are continuing to serve our community remotely and through one-to-one activities – so pregnant women are still being supported with appointments, employers and candidates are being called and emailed, gardeners will register for their plots via appointments, our family literacy team is following the latest safety guidelines and CDC recommendations to ensure students and families and providing digital literacy education, and students are being assisted with assignments.

 - We are working with our local schools, community health partners, local churches, and other nonprofit partners to provide information, services, and nutrition for our refugee neighbors.